Frequent Questions

 Yes, you can.
 We do not require you to high grades, just a full certificate of secondary education.

-Flight instructor internship is offered on discretionary basis by the FTP: the students will be able to apply for a post-graduation work permit (PGWP) to continue working in Canada after the completion of training.
+Flight instructor internship is offered on discretionary basis by the FTP: the students will be able to apply for a post-graduation work permit (PGWP) to continue working in the EU after the completion of training.
 The flight academy will be the final authority in determining whether or not the applicant is a suitable candidate for the internship as a flight instructor.
 The main factors considered by the academy will be: his/her performance during the training phase, professionalism, safety orientation, level or English knowledge and determination.

 Yes, it is conditionally guaranteed: upon completion of flight training and internship phases,our company will offer the internship graduates a fully guaranteed and comprehensive airline employment placement assistance support for those who aspire to work in the Middle East, S.E.
 Asia, Central America and Europe, rather than Canada..